 Patricia Coffee Brewers

-Since opening on Johnston Street, Collingwood in 2012, the folks at Everyday Coffee have built their little coffee shop into a Melbourne institution, with a second location in the CBD.
+Since opening Everyday Coffee on Johnston Street, Collingwood in 2012, the company has become a Melbourne institution, with a second location in the CBD.
 In addition to seasonal filter roasts, the online store sells two espresso blends.
 All Day is the balanced blend served as standard at Everyday’s cafes, while Mucho Gusto is a bolder, darker roast that pays homage to Italian coffee.
 Everyday Express, the company’s subscription service, is notably flexible.
 You can choose to pay upfront or ongoing, opt for whole or ground beans, and specify what quantity of coffee you’d like to receive each month.

 Originally opened as a small space focusing solely on tea and filter coffee, Assembly in Carlton has since expanded to incorporate a neat espresso bar and an offsite roastery.
 If you’re looking to score brewing equipment alongside the beans, there are some good options here.
 And if you’re a tea enthusiast, look no further: Assembly imports outstanding teas from around the world, which are compelling enough to make coffee-lovers think about brewing something different next time.